fdb/slarg-website/events/2022-10-13-unfolding.md

 For this presentation, elements of an image archive will be part of a hypothetical constellation.
 An exhibition device implements two seemingly unrelated research domains and initiates a search for their interrelationships and the influence they have on each other.

+Wesley Meuris is a visual artist.
+At Sint Lucas Antwerp, he is a doctoral researcher, an Advanced Master tutor, and the programme coordinator for the Master in an Autonomous Context.

 Talk near the exhibition device in the Showroom.

 Photo: Details sculpture ‘probe V’, 2021, exhibition Probes, KRIEG